anirudhsatish22/cs124/design.md

 ## Part of the Design you are most proud of:

 We are quite proud of the color scheme that we ended up using.
 We both think that we are not super artistic and hence are quite proud of how pleasing our To-Do List looks.
-The general minimal design that we have come up with also looks quite nice in our opinion with the rounded corners of all the elements on the page.
+The general minimalist design that we have come up with also looks quite nice in our opinion with the rounded corners of all the elements on the page.